 The discussion topics are constantly evolving in response to what parents are facing.
 This keeps the curriculum relevant and up to date.

-A typical Space session involves an informal time of welcoming, relaxing and interaction· Thoughts and sharing moments· Songs, music/movement, rhymes and books· Discussion or guest speaker on the topic of the week· Continuing opportunities for play throughout the session; including Heuristic play, playfulness and tactile experiences· Making resources· Social time.
+A typical Space session involves an informal time of welcoming, relaxing and interaction· Thoughts and sharing moments· Songs, music/movement, rhymes and books· Discussion on the topic of the week· Continuing opportunities for play throughout the session; including Heuristic play, playfulness and tactile experiences· Making resources· Social time.

 Space at St Peters began in June 2011 and now offers 3 groups a week.